 The Go's are siblings while Mr. Joel T. Go and Jonathan T. Go are the sons of Mr. Jose C. Go.
-All other directors and officers have no family relationships in any civil degree either by consanguinity or affinity.
+All other directors and officers have no family relationships in any civil degree either by

 (4) Involvement in Certain Legal Proceedings